DrThomasAger/smile/README.md

 **Just copy and paste the quick start example into one of the chats above, or check [here](#portability-and-compatibility) for alternative options.**

+## But Seriously...
+Why Emoticons?

+Because people who work in AI need to ***(: Smile*** more.

+But seriously: We need to separate our concerns.
+In ***(: Smile***, we explicitly require that the **prompt language** has zero bleedover into the **response language**.

+So we do not use any language that can be used to render output for the user (like markdown or HTML) to instruct the model.
+Instead, our prompt structure has its own language, and our response structure is defined inside of its own section in the prompt.

+Whether you need JSON, markdown or just plain text outputs, you can ask for them in ***(: Smile***, define them clearly, and the model will not confuse your instructions for something it needs to replicate verbatim.

+By telling the model that this is ***(: Smile*** and then defining the response language clearly, we remove the possibility for context bleed.
+This repo also contains the norms and methods to reduce this even more.

+This also allows us to understand immediately if our prompt needs adjustment: If the prompt language appears in the response, then the model has not sufficiently understood the instructions and they need to be rewritten.

+These essential handshakes and checkpoints make our instruction following consistent and verifiable.